What are the recommended internet settings?

 - Requirement: ≈82.5kbps up/down for each active call

 - Upload: What the other person hears.
-Audio is uploaded in real-time from your phone to Jive Cloud using your internet connections upload speed.
+Audio is uploaded in real-time from your phone to the GoToConnect cloud using your internet connections upload speed.
 The upload connection is more prone to call quality issues because upload bandwidth is less available on most internet connection types.

 - Download: What you hear.
-Audio is downloaded in real-time from Jive Cloud to your phone using your internet connection’s download speed.
+Audio is downloaded in real-time from the GoToConnect cloud to your phone using your internet connection’s download speed.

 - While the bandwidth requirement is minimal, you have to take into account how many calls are taking place simultaneously at any given time to ensure call quality is maintained.